sustrik/libdill/man/ipc_connect.md

 # DESCRIPTION

-IPC  protocol is a bytestream protocol for transporting data among processes on the same machine.
-It is an equivalent to POSIX **AF_LOCAL** sockets.
+IPC  protocol is a bytestream protocol for transporting data amongprocesses on the same machine.
+It is an equivalent to POSIX**AF_LOCAL** sockets.

 This function creates a connection to a remote IPC endpoint.